Fairfield University Event

 The Human Library™ is designed to build a positive framework for conversations that can challenge stereotypes and prejudices through dialogue.
 The Human Library is a place where real people are on loan to readers.
 A place where difficult questions are expected, appreciated and answered.

 A Human Library is an event that aims to create dialogue and understanding between people.
 Individuals volunteer as human ‘books’ and participants in the event can ‘read’ the book- meaning they would have a one on one conversation with the volunteer and share in a dialogue about that individual’s experience.
-‘Books’ are students, faculty and staff who have volunteered to share their experiences centered around discrimination and/or want to break down barriers based on race, religion, sexual orientation, class, gender identity, lifestyle choices, disability and other aspects of their life.
+‘Books’ are students, faculty and staff who have volunteered to share their experiences centered around discrimination and/or want to break down barriers based on race, religion, sexual preference, class, gender identity, lifestyle choices, disability and other aspects of their life.
 The Human Library provides the opportunity for the Fairfield University community to share and understand the experiences of others.

 The Human Library is an international movement that started in Denmark in the year 2000 and has since made its way through over 30 countries.
 Human Library at Fairfield University was created with the permission of the Human Library Organization.